 Like I mentioned previously, you’re not perfect (nobody is), but that doesn’t mean you should list your every mistake, weakness and failure.
 After all, the interviewer wants to hear about your successes, not your failures, so make sure you provide an example where you pulled through despite the circumstances.

-Regardless how organised and well-planned you are, changes and unexpected events are bound to happen, and this can be particularly stressful and pressure-inducing.
-Being able to effectively respond to and deal with that kind of pressure, however it presents itself, is an important skill to have in any workplace, which is why hiring managers often pose the question ‘How well do you work under pressure?’ in an interview.
+Regardless how organized and well-planned you are, changes and unexpected events are bound to happen, regardless of where you work.
+Being able to effectively respond to high pressure situations, therefore, is an important skill to have in any industry, which is what makes this interview question so popular.

-Have you ever been asked in an interview how you handle working under pressure?
-How did you answer the question?
-Let us know in the comments section below — you might just save someone’s neck and help them land their dream job!
+Have you ever been asked a question about working under pressure in an interview?
+How did you respond?
+Let us know in the comments section below.